gbgabiola/progress/courses/udemy/react-the-complete-guide-incl-redux/03-react-basics/README.md

 - Component naming convention is _Pascal_
 - Lowercase elements are built-in HTML elements
 - Uppercase elements are custom made by you or other developers
+- Only one root element per return stateme or JSX code snippet

 - React & Components
 - React Core Syntax & JSX